 Diagrams Of The Human Heart

-When I learned I was going to need double, heart valve surgery, I did a lot of research about the heart.
+When I learned that I needed two of my heart valves replaced, I did a lot of research about the heart.
 As you might imagine, I became very interested to know what the human heart really looks like.
-Luckily, I found a number of human heart diagrams to better understand the heart's unique anatomy.
+Luckily, I found a number of human heart diagrams to better understand heart anatomy.

-After looking at several human heart diagrams, you are immediately struck with the reality that the human heart does not really look like the traditional heart found on Valentine's Day cards.
+After looking at several human heart diagrams...
+You are immediately struck with the reality that the human heart does not really look like the traditional heart shape found on Valentine's Day cards.
 It appears tilted and not perfectly symmetrical.
 That said, it is an amazing organ that beats 100,000 times per day and pumps over 2,000 gallons of blood every 24 hours, according to the American Heart Association.

-As shown in the human heart diagrams below, the heart has several cavities (ventricles and atrium) and valves (pulmonary, aortic, mitral, tricuspid) which move blood in and out of the heart.
-It's pretty amazing to watch the flow of blood.
-To see how blood flows through the heart, please click here to see an animation of the cardiac process.
+As shown in the human heart diagram above, the heart has several cavities (ventricles and atrium) and valves (pulmonary, aortic, mitral, tricuspid) which move blood in-and-out of the heart.
+It's pretty amazing to watch blood flow through the heart.
+To see how blood flows through the heart using an animation, please click here.

 Top View Of The Human Heart Diagram

 Here is a human heart diagram showing a top view of the heart - as if you were looking down on the heart.
-As shown below, this human heart diagram illustrates the valves of the heart.
+As shown below, this human heart diagram clearly illustrates the valves of the heart.
 The valves illustrated below are the pulmonary, tricuspid, aortic and mitral valve.
-So you know, I had the aortic and pulmonary valves of my heart replaced via the Ross Procedure in 2005.
+So you know, I had the aortic and pulmonary valves of my heart replaced via the Ross Procedure.

 You Might Also Like

 To help you learn more about heart valve anatomy, here are educational resources you might like: